Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Aboriginal Justice Caucus Assessment

-The Aboriginal Justice Caucus (AJC) acknowledged that justice of the peace powers to hear criminal charges and to conduct committal hearings were removed in 1984 by the Magistrates’ Courts (Jurisdiction) Act 1984 (Vic).
-Since then, justices of the peace in Victoria have not had the powers referred to in this recommendation.
+Justice of the Peace powers to hear criminal charges and to conduct committal hearings were removed by the Magistrates’ Courts (Jurisdiction) Act 1984 (Vic).
+Since then, Justices of the Peace in Victoria have not had the powers referred to in this recommendation.
 The scope of their role, expected conduct, training and procedures for removal are set out in the Honorary Justices Act 2014 (Vic).
-The AJC determined this recommendation was no longer relevant and no further action was required.

 Priority for Further Work: